 - A list of sworn translators can be obtained at the Court of First Instance in Belgium.
 A limited list of translators can also be found here.
 Make sure the names and dates were all correctly translated and transcribed from Japanese to your language.

-- A lettre/document on which the date and place of birth (city, prefecture) of your partner is stated.
+- A letter/document on which the date and place of birth (city, prefecture) of your partner is stated.

 If you are registered in the Belgian Embassy in Tokyo: First of all, send all the original documents to the Embassy by post.
 Upon reception of your documents the Embassy will verify the information and adjust your civil state accordingly in the National Register.
-Next, the originals will be sent back to you by post.
-You can use these originals to transcribe your marriage certificate in the registers of civil state in Belgium (see point 4, transcription of marriage certificate in Belgium).
+Next, the originals will be sent back to you by post. (please add 520 JPY in cash or a self-adressed expack 520 envelope) You can use these originals to transcribe your marriage certificate in the registers of civil state in Belgium (see point 4, transcription of marriage certificate in Belgium).

 If you are registered in a Belgian commune: Send a copy of all documents to the Embassy.
 Next you send the original documents to your municipality of residence in Belgium.
 The municipality will then correct your civil state in the National Register.

 If you are registered in the consular registers of this post and you are married in Japan, the Embassy strongly recommends you to transcribe your marriage certificate in your municipality in Belgium after your marriage (note: No inscription or declaration).
 If you are not registered in Belgium anymore, then in the following order: your last registered municipality in Belgium; registered municipality of blood relatives in Belgium; municipality where your birth was registered or, last: The city of Brussels.

 When the certificate has been transcribed, you can obtain an extract or a certified copy of your certificate.
 To prevent potential problems in the future, the Embassy strongly recommends you to finalize this procedure as soon as possible.